jneander/data-structures-and-algorithms-in-typescript/src/glossary.md

 # Glossary

+## Acyclic

+A graph is considered acyclic when none of its nodes are connected such that walking their connections starting at one of the connected nodes will eventually return to that same node.

 ## Array

 An array is a data structure which stores elements of the same type in contiguous memory.
 Typically,